Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Introduction

 The last step of the proof is to construct a planar graph $G$ from $G_0$ such that all vertices of $G$ except $A_1\subseteq V(G)$ are of degree at most~$3$, and $\crg(G+f)=\crg(G_0+f)$.
 For this we apply the technique of ``cubic grids'', used for instance in \cite{Hlineny06,DBLP:journals/algorithmica/PelsmajerSS11,Cabello13} previously.
 Let a \emph{cylindrical cubic grid} (also called a cylindrical ``wall'') of height~$h$ and length~$\ell$ be the following graph~$H$: Start with the union of $h$ cycles of length $\ell$ each, $C_1,\ldots,C_h$, such that $V(C_i)=(v^i_1,\ldots,v^i_\ell)$ in this cyclic order, and add all edges $\{v^i_j,v^{i+1}_j\}$ where $1\leq i<m$, $1\leq j\leq\ell$ and $i+j$ is odd.
 Then $H$ is planar and all vertices of $H$ are of degree $3$, except every second vertex of $C_1$ and of $C_h$.
 Let $C_1$ be called the \emph{outer cycle} of the grid~$H$.

 Let $h=|E(G_0)|^2$.
 We do the following, as illustrated in \Cref{fig:anchtoalmost}.
-For every vertex $v\in V(G_0)\setminus A_1$ of degree $d>3$, we take a copy $H_v$ of the cylindrical cubic grid of height~$h$ and length~$2d$, and attach every edge formerly starting in~$v$ to a distinct degree-$2$ vertex of the outer cycle of~$H_v$, in the apropriate cyclic order of the aforemtnioned rotation scheme of~$G_0$.
+For every vertex $v\in V(G_0)\setminus A_1$ of degree $d>3$, we take a copy $H_v$ of the cylindrical cubic grid of height~$h$ and length~$2d$, and attach every edge formerly starting in~$v$ to a distinct degree-$2$ vertex of the outer cycle of~$H_v$, in the apropriate cyclic order of the aforementioned rotation scheme of~$G_0$.
 For the resulting graph $G$ we argue as follows.
 First, by the assumption on the rotation scheme of $G_0$, we immediately get $\crg(G+f)\leq\crg(G_0+f)$.
-Second, in any assumed optimal solution to $\crg(G+f)$ which has less than $\crg(G_0+f)<h/2$ crossings, and for any $v\in V(G_0)$ replaced by $H_v$, one of the cycles $C_i\subseteq H_v$ is uncrossed, and so we may prolog every edge of $G_0$ attached to $H_v$ along a disjoint path in $H_v$ towards $C_i$, then contract uncrossed $C_i$ into a vertex (former $v\in V(G_0)$) and obtain a drawing certifying $\crg(G_0+f)\leq\crg(G+f)$. \end{proof}
+Second, in any assumed optimal solution to $\crg(G+f)$ which has less than $\crg(G_0+f)<h/2$ crossings, and for any $v\in V(G_0)$ replaced by~$H_v$, one of the $h$ cycles $C_i\subseteq H_v$ is uncrossed since the crossings affect at most $2\crg(G+f)<h$ of these cycles.
+So, we may prolong every edge of $G_0$ attached to $H_v$ along a disjoint path in $H_v$ towards $C_i$, then contract uncrossed $C_i$ into a vertex (former $v\in V(G_0)$) and obtain a drawing certifying $\crg(G_0+f)\leq\crg(G+f)$. \end{proof}